Extending modularity by capturing the similarity attraction feature in the null model: Dist-Modularity

 and hence

-That is, the number of edges of the observed network is preserved.
-Third, Eq.\eqref{eq4} tells us that $\tilde{P}_{ij}$ is positively related to $k_i$ and negatively related to $d_{ij}$.
-In other words, connections tend to link to high degree nodes and nodes with short distances.
+That is, the number of edges of the observed network is preserved, a basic requirement for any null model as given in Eq.\,\eqref{eq2}.
+Third, Eq.\,\eqref{eq12} tells us that $\tilde{P}_{ij}$ is positively related to $k_i$ and negatively related to $d_{ij}$.
+In other words, edges tend to link to high degree nodes and nodes that are similar to each other.
+Therefore, our null model captures similarity attraction feature of many real-world networks, while respecting the degree factor \footnote{In fact, our null model has a degree distribution that is approximately the same as that of the observed network.}.